-RFRs are calculated under the supervision of national regulatory authorities, generally on the basis of real interbank market transactions.
+RFRs are calculated under the supervision of national regulatory authorities, on the basis of real interbank market transactions.
 They are overnight rates, calculated daily and then adapted to specific tenors (periods such as 3M, 6M, etc.) by using an appropriate method.
 Therefore, they are not identical in their construction and application to the existing interest rate benchmarks.
 First of all, they are determined at or before the beginning of the period to which they apply, which gives assurance as to the amounts due accrued at the end of that period.

-Below are illustrated examples of differences in the construction of both solutions - RFRs and term interest rate benchmarks, e.g. WIBOR, LIBOR, EURIBOR:
+Below are illustrated examples of differences in the construction of both solutions - RFRs and term interest rate benchmarks (on the example of the LIBOR benchmark):

-- The term interest rate benchmark is determined by reference to future and uncertain interest rates on deposits, while the RFR Rates are determined on the basis of values embedded in the past; - The LIBOR benchmark is a term interest rate for multiple periods (tenors) such as 3M, 6M, 12M, while RFRs are only O/N (overnight) rates with no element of timeliness; - The term interest rate benchmark incorporates a premium for the Bank's credit risk and the risk of term liquidity.
-On the other hand, the RFR Rates, as a rule, contain a very small additional premium or do not contain it at all due to the construction of the overnight interest rate and the fact that they are sometimes secured;
+- The LIBOR benchmark is determined by reference to future and uncertain interest rates on deposits, while the RFR Rates are determined on the basis of values embedded in the past; - The LIBOR benchmark is a term interest rate for multiple periods (tenors) such as: O/N, 1W, 1M, 2M, 3M, 6M, 12M, while RFRs are only O/N (overnight) rates with no element of timeliness; - The LIBOR benchmark incorporates a premium for the Bank's credit risk and the risk of term liquidity.
+On the other hand, the RFR Rates, as a rule, contain a very small additional premium or do not contain it at all due to the construction of the overnight interest rate and the fact that they are sometimes secured; - The LIBOR benchmark for each currency is developed and calculated by one administrator, while the RFR Rates for each currency are developed and calculated by different administrators in different countries, leading to the emergence of certain distinctiveness and characteristics for each of the RFR Rates.

 Due to the construction of the RFR Rates (they are calculated on a daily basis), it may be necessary to adapt them to contracts and instruments in which the tenor (period) rate was used, e.g. 3M or 6M.
-For this reason, Term RFRs, the so-called "compounded rates", are being developed, which allow the use of RFRs to determine the interest rate for longer interest periods ("Term RFR(s)").
-Said Term RFRs, such as SARON 3 months Compound Rate, are calculated on the basis of daily values of the underlying RFR - here, SARON.
-The administrator that calculates such a RFR Term Rate takes into account a certain period of publication of the RFR Rate (e.g. SARON), which corresponds to the interest period (for the "SARON 3-months Compound Rate" it will be three months), and then determines the period of observation of that RFR Rate.
+For this reason, also RFR Term Rates, the so-called "compounded rates" are developed, which allow for setting interest rates for longer interest periods ("RFR Term Rate/Rates and RFR Rate/Rates") by using the RFR Rates.

+These RFR Term Rates, such the "SONIA 3-months Compound Rate", are calculated on the basis of the daily values of the underlying RFR Rate - in this example, the SONIA benchmark.
+The administrator that calculates such a RFR Term Rate takes into account a certain period of publication of the RFR Rate (e.g. SONIA), which corresponds to the interest period (for the "SONIA 3-months Compound Rate" it will be three months), and then determines the period of observation of that RFR Rate.
 The period of observation does not have to coincide with the interest period for which the RFR Term Rate is going to be used - therefore, the final value of the RFR Term Rate will be known even before the end of the interest period.
 The period of observation of the underlying rate may begin, for example, a few days before the commencement of the interest period for which it will apply.
 Given the above, the value of the RFR Term Rate, "the compounded rate", which will apply to this interest period, will be known the same number of days earlier.

 The administrators use various models and mathematical formulas to calculate the RFR Term Rates, however the aim of such an operation is to ensure a comprehensive replacement of term rates with RFR Rates.
 Thanks to the adjustment applied, the economic effect of using such an operation should not differ from the effect obtained by using term benchmarks.